 Regulatory guidelines developed by the Basel Committee and European Union Directives, as implemented by the FCA and PRA for supervisory purposes define two 'Tiers' of capital resources.
-Tier 1 capital is the highest tier and consists of, inter alia, ordinary share capital and audited retained earnings.
+Tier 1 capital is the highest tier and mainly consists of ordinary share capital and audited retained earnings.
 The Bank does not currently maintain Tier 2 capital.
 Capital can be used to support both trading and non-trading activity and all market and counterparty risks